 Bananas release ethylene gas through their stems.
 The more gas that is released, the riper the fruit.
 So by wrapping the ends of the stems in plastic wrap, you prevent or slow down this gas from escaping.

-Inversely from the bonus tip above, if you store bananas with ripe fruit, it will hasten the bananas ripening.
+- Store Bananas With Other Fruit: If you store bananas with ripe fruit, it will hasten the bananas ripening.
 Keep in mind that in the fridge the skin may still turn black, but the fruit inside will be fresh and firm.

-How to Store Sliced or Partial Bananas:
+How to Store Sliced or Partial Eaten Bananas:

 Not everything gets eaten all at once, especially if you have kids.